Why We Collaborate

 As a state, we are not prepared to meet these demands, and persistent opportunity gaps disadvantage low-income students, Black/Latino students, and students with special needs.

 While the vast majority of students and their families aspire to a college degree, far too few students achieve their dreams of a higher education.
 In Connecticut, 25% of low-income students do not graduate from high school within four years.
-Only one in five low-income high school graduates in Connecticut will earn a post-secondary degree within six years of graduating from high school, compared to roughly half of their more affluent peers.
+Only one in four low-income high school graduates in Connecticut will earn a post-secondary degree within six years of graduating from high school, compared to more than half of their more affluent peers.

 We know that high school is a pivotal time for all students, particularly the key moments of transition that have outsized impact on a student’s future.